 Most of the activities at the Gathering are volunteer-led workshops.
 Some of the favorites include the hike to the heron rookery to see the fuzzy heads of baby heron, the wildflower identification walk, trekking up Mount Monadnock, and biking New Hampshire’s back roads.
 Members also offer workshops such as orienteering, knot tying, bicycle repair, camp cooking, drumming and first aid.
-(Special note: You receive a $20 discount on your registration fee when you sign up in advance to lead a workshop.)
+(Special note: You'll receive a $30 discount on your registration fee if you sign up by May 9 to lead a workshop.)
 Some of the quieter offerings may include chi qong, yoga, painting and crafts.
-In addition, women can canoe, kayak or swim in Half Moon Pond, explore the many walking trails at the Sargent Center or challenge themselves with an adventure activity such as the climbing wall.
+In addition, women can canoe or kayak in Half Moon Pond - we'll have about 14 kayaks available for use all weekend - and explore the many walking trails at the Sargent Center.
+The beach will also be open for sunbathing and swimming on both Saturday and Sunday afternoons.

 Nature's Classroom operates the Sargent Center in Hancock, New Hampshire.
 Located in the Monadnock region of southern New Hampshire, the 800-acre camp features hiking and biking trails and a large lake – Half Moon Pond – for canoeing, kayaking, swimming and relaxing.
 Perhaps most important, the meals at the Gathering are fabulous.